 Sort your tax documents by type.
 For example, group your W-2 forms together, and group your interest and dividend income statements together.

 Work from a checklist of tax information so you can check items off as you go through the filing steps.
-For future reference, jot down notes so you can remember how you calculated the information on your return.
+For future reference, jot down notes so you can easily remember how the information on your return was calculated.

 3. Start early

-You’ll have far less stress preparing your return when you give yourself plenty of time.
+You’ll have far less stress preparing your return if you give yourself plenty of time to do it.

-For instance, if a particular tax form doesn’t arrive or you end up needing more details, you have time to get it.
-You’ll also have more time to review your return and make sure you’re not missing something.
+For instance, if a particular tax form doesn’t arrive or you end up needing more details, you have time to track down that information.
+Starting early also gives you more time to review your return and make sure you’re not leaving out important data.

-Even if this is your first time, you don’t have to be an expert to prepare your return with confidence.
+Even if this is your first time, you don’t have to be an expert to prepare your tax return with confidence.

-The Step-by-Step interview is designed to help make sure you meet your obligations to the IRS and get all the tax benefits for which you qualify.
+The step-by-step interview is designed to help make sure you meet your obligations to the IRS and get all the tax benefits for which you qualify.
 Simply answer the questions with your information, and the software will perform all the tax calculations for you.

-The experts at TaxACT have also created tools on the Review main tab to make sure your return is accurate and you’ve maximized your refund.
+TaxAct products also include a variety of tools to make sure your return is accurate and you maximized your refund.

-With TaxACT doing the heavy lifting on your tax return, it’s tempting to just sign on the line and send it in.
-That’s a mistake.
+With TaxAct doing the heavy lifting, it’s tempting to just sign the dotted line and e-file it.
+That’s a mistake, however.

-You should know which deductions and credits helped lower your taxes, and how tax items such as stock sales affect your tax bill.
+You should know which deductions and credits helped lower your tax bill and how tax items such as stock sales come into play.

-In addition, there’s no substitute for reading your return to see if there is anything that doesn’t look quite right.
-Make sure you have the exemptions for yourself, your spouse, and your kids.
+In addition, there’s no substitute for reading your return to ensure all of your personal information is correct.
+For example, make sure you added the right number of exemptions for yourself, your spouse, and any children.